western/http-here/README.md

 Server will be decrypt download file:
 - if you set `--crypt` arg on cmd
-- if you set passcode
+- if you set right passcode
 - if file contain `.crypt` extension

 ## Notes